 Tabs | See tabs for Uptown Funk |

-What happens when you combine Mark Ronson’s music shaping skills with Bruno Mars’ charismatic vocals?
+What happens when you combine Mark Ronson’s music-shaping skills with Bruno Mars’ charismatic vocals?
 You get a solid groover that’s been rocking the dance floor since 2014.
 Energetic and infectious funky marvel “Uptown Funk” almost always pops up wherever there’s a crowd ready to party!

-Its boogie, funky vibe has made it an international success and the biggest commercial hit of both Ronson and Mars’ career, including winning them a Grammy for nothing less than the Record of the Year!
+Its boogie, funky vibe has made it an international success and the biggest commercial hit of both Ronson and Mars’ careers, including winning them a Grammy for nothing less than the Record of the Year!

-The song is composed in a 4/4 time and sounds fantastic on an electric as it does on an acoustic.
+The song is composed in a 4/4 time and sounds as fantastic on electric as it does on an acoustic.
 If you’re wondering how to get started with this one, check out its brilliant acoustic cover by a talented singer-guitarist.
 Trust me!
 You’ll be reaching for your guitar before you know it!

 11. Here Comes the Sun by The Beatles